Project E

 The Environment

-).
+For the frontend, issue the ngGo command and supply a folder name (for instance E).
 The official docs for the Angular framework is at angular.io.
 The documentation for TypeScript is at typescriptlang.org and for RxJS is at rxjs.dev.
 The topics and resources listed below are particularly helpful.

 Tip: Setting up VS Code for Angular Development